mspnp/go-batcher/docs/configuration.md

 - __payload__ [REQUIRED]: When you create a new Operation, you will provide a payload of type `interface{}`.
 This could be the entity you intend to write to the datastore, it could be a query that you intend to run, it could be a wrapper object containing a payload and metadata, or anything else that might be helpful so that you know what to process.

-- __AllowBatch__ [OPTIONAL]: If specified, the Operation is eligible to be batched with other Operations.
+- __allowBatch__ [REQUIRED]: Set to TRUE if the Operation is eligible to be batched with other Operations.
 Otherwise, it will be raised as a batch of a single Operation.

 ## Watcher Configuration